LamAnnieV/GitHub/Generate_GitHub_Token.md

 7. Enter a note
 8. Select: Repo and Admin:Repor_hook
 9. Generate Token
-10. Save a copy of the Token
+10. Save a copy of the Token (Will be used in Jenkins)